lucieniii/MSF/README.md

-# UCL-APG-Project
+# MSF (Medial Skeletonization Flow)

-COMP0119: Acquisition and Processing of 3D Geometry Project
+UCL COMP0119: Acquisition and Processing of 3D Geometry Project

 A realization of Mean Curvature Skeleton